-There's lots of talk about the 'magical' Yellow Rattle this time of year, as people prepare to sow their seeds in Autumn.
+There's lots of talk about the 'magical' Yellow Rattle as people look to reduce grass amongst their wildflowers.

 We've put together a list of answers to questions we are most frequently asked.

 Yellow Rattle (Rhinanthus minor) is an annual wildflower, popular amongst those wishing to create a biodiverse, flower-rich meadow.

 The secret ability of the Yellow Rattle plant is hinted at by one of its modern nicknames – 'The Meadow Maker'.

 Yellow Rattle is a ‘hemiparasite’, meaning it is a parasite on grass.
 It does not kill the grass but weakens and limits grass growth and therefore commonly used as a natural tool to control grass growth amongst wildflowers.

 As it grows, Yellow Rattle seeks out the roots of grass species close by and attaches itself to them diverting water and nutrients from the host grass into the Yellow Rattle itself.
 This allows other wildflowers nearby the chance to germinate and grow with the lessened competition of grass species.